Xandowski/Xandowski/README.md

 ### Hi there, i'm Alexandre:

-- 🎓 I'm currently in 4th semester of Analysis and Development of Systems:
+- 🎓 I'm currently in 4th semester of Analysis and Systems Development:
 - 💼 College Intern at DXC Technology
 - 📖 I'm currently learning about Web Development
 - 🙋 Ask me about javascript, i will love to help